SenseNet/sn-client/packages/gatsby-source-sensenet/README.md

 }
 ```

-You can use [gatsby-plugin-image](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/) for rendering these images.
+For rendering these images you can use [gatsby-plugin-image](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/).

 ### Mdx

-If your content contains a filed with mdx format you can process it using [gatsby-plugin-mdx](https://www.gatsbyjs.com/plugins/gatsby-plugin-mdx/).
+If your content contains a field with value in mdx format you can process it using [gatsby-plugin-mdx](https://www.gatsbyjs.com/plugins/gatsby-plugin-mdx/).
-First, you need to create node from the markdown and save it with the `internal.mediaType ='text/markdown'`.
+First, you have to create a node from the mardkdown itself and save it with `internal.mediaType ='text/markdown'` .

 ```javascript
 //In your gatsby-node.js